amjack0/Universal-Robot-UR5-Controller/README.md

 # Installation & Setup
 1. Install and build  ros-industrial/universal_robot from, https://github.com/ros-industrial/universal_robot.git ( make sure your package is installed in /opt/ros/kinetic and not locally.)
+2. Creat a new workspace in your local directory. eg.(universalbot_ws)
+3. Simply clone this repository in your new worksapce with, https://github.com/amjack0/Universal-Robot-UR5-Controller.git and build the package with catkin_make. look out for errors !
-2. Acess ros-industrial/universal_robot repo from opt/ros/kinetic. open files as a super user using command ,eg. sudo gedit ur.gazebo.xacro.
+4. Now, locate ros-industrial/universal_robot repo from opt/ros/kinetic. open files as a super user with command , eg. sudo gedit ur.gazebo.xacro.
-3. open common.gazebo.xacro\
+5. open
+   \common.gazebo.xacro\
    ur.gazebo.xacro\
-   ur5_robot.urdf.xacro
+   ur5_robot.urdf.xacro\
    Edit these files as per the files present in this repo at force_pub/src/config
-4. Creat a new workspace in your local directory. eg.(universalbot_ws)
-5. Simply clone this repository in your new worksapce with, https://github.com/amjack0/Universal-Robot-UR5-Controller.git and build the package with catkin_make. look out for errors !
 6. After building the package, don't forget to source with, eg. source/universalbot_ws/devel/setup.bash

 # Running the simulation